gmac/graphql-stitching-ruby/README.md

 ![Merging types](./docs/images/merging.png)

-To facilitate this, schemas should be designed around [merged type keys](#merged-type-keys) that stitching can cross-reference and fetch across locations using [type resolver queries](#merged-type-resolver-queries).
-For those in an Apollo ecosystem, there's also _limited_ support for merging types though a [federation `_entities` protocol](./docs/federation_entities.md).
+To facilitate this, schemas should be designed around **merged type keys** that stitching can cross-reference and fetch across locations using **type resolver queries** (discussed below).
+For those in an Apollo ecosystem, there's also _limited_ support for merging types though [federation `_entities`](./docs/federation_entities.md).

 ### Merged type keys